 *Learner | spacemaker | suspicious idealist

-Kadiatou Diallo works as a freelance curator, facilitator and cultural practitioner between Basel (CH) and Cape Town (ZA).
+Kadiatou Diallo works as curator, facilitator and cultural practitioner between Basel (CH) and Cape Town (ZA).

 She holds an MA in cognitive psychology (Universities of Maastricht, NL, and Stellenbosch, ZA) and a diploma in Fine Arts (Ruth Prowse School of Art, Cape Town, ZA).

 She has worked as a researcher, curriculum developer and evaluator in the NGO sector (adult education and community healthcare) with the Adult Learning Network in Cape Town.
 Kadiatou has taught in diverse set of contexts, from pre – and primary school to adult and art education.
 She has developed and facilitated a wide range of creativity workshops, using applied arts and culture as tools for processes in other areas and disciplines (for universities, conferences, civil society organisations and youth groups).
 She has served on the executive committees of the Association of Visual Arts and on the Board of Greatmore Studios/ Thupelo Art Workshops in Cape Town and consulted on several international arts initiatives.

 Between 2005 and 2011, Kadiatou worked as consultant for the Africa Centre in Cape Town: In 2005-2006, she facilitated a youth leadership programme, bringing together high school learners from historically racially segregated schools in the Stellenbosch area; in 2007, she managed the Africa Centre’s first international gathering of multi-disciplinary art practitioners, entitled En/Tangled Nations; she was the project manager and member of the selection committee for the inaugural Africa Centre Spier Contemporary 2007, a biennial national visual arts exhibition and awards series.